maximilianh/pubMunch/README.md

 - articles.gz
 - files.gz

 The table "articles" contains basic information on articles.
 The internal article integer ID, an "external ID" (PII for Elsevier, PMID for crawled articles, Springer IDs for Springer articles, etc), the article authors, title, abstract, keywords, DOI, year, source of the article, fulltext URL, etc (see lib/pubStore.py for all fields).
-The internal article identifier (articleId) is a 10 digit number and is unique across all publishers and articles.
+The internal article identifier (articleId) is a 10 digit number and is unique across all publishers.
+Duplicated articles (which can happen) will have different articleIds.

 The table "files" contains the files, one or more per article: the ASCII content string, the URL for each file, the date when it was downloaded, a MIME type etc. All files also have a column with the external identifier of the article associated to it.
 The internal fileID is the article identifier plus some additional digits.
 To get the article for a file, you can either use the externalID (like PMID12345) or the first 10 digits of fileId.